 The “Futures Report on making the AfCFTA work for women and youth”, identifies these challenges to evolve around the limited property rights for women farmers’ which leads to low levels of investment and limits the full potential of export-led growth.
 Similarly, women and youth may be limited from gains in agriculture due to barriers in accessing finance, productive resources and other assets.

-This, in addition to foreign direct investment (FDI) flows towards high productivity and better established exporting operations to capture scale economies, may enlarge the gender income gap.
+This, in addition to foreign direct investment (FDI), flows towards high productivity and better established exporting operations to capture scale economies, may enlarge the gender income gap.
 Without complementary national policies, the gender wage gap may be used to drive competitiveness in exports and keep women in low-productive activities and sectors that may also be at risk of automation.

 The report, therefore, recommends the critical need to promote women as ‘achievers’ in, rather than ‘sources’ of, trade competitive advantage.
-These issues could well be addressed and articulated in the proposed Protocol on Women in Trade to ensure African women on the continent and those in the diaspora, are at the centre stage of the AfCFTA.
+These issues could well be addressed and articulated in the proposed Protocol on Women in Trade to ensure African women on the continent and those in the diaspora, are at the center stage of the AfCFTA.

 “The AfCFTA is also a catalyst for women following the Declaration 2020 to 2030 as the new Decade of Women’s Financial and Economic Inclusion.
 African leaders recommitted to scale up actions for the progressive gender inclusion towards sustainable development.”

-The exponential potential on the continent will not be realized in a vacuum but through purposed gender-sensitive economic policies, a sound business environment and political commitment focused on gender mainstreaming in AfCFTA National Strategies.
+The exponential potential on the continent will not be realized in a vacuum but through purposed gender-sensitive economic policies, a sound business environment, and political commitment focused on gender mainstreaming in AfCFTA National Strategies.
 The aspect of financial inclusion will ensure women, who are commonly excluded from the formal financial sector either because of their income level and volatility, location, type of activity, or level of financial literacy, benefit from strengthened financial services and capacity building.

 This will be especially useful for women living in rural areas and urban informal settlements, to gain access to technology and to use it to increase productivity in all industrious sectors and benefit from tailor-made financial products such as the use of mobile money applications as a tool for expanding access to banking and finance that respond to the need for formal and reliable means to save, access and borrow money.